 At Haines Junction the truck was fueled, then it headed south on the Haines Road.

-Kluane Ranges west of Haines Junction - same peaks visible in the shot above from the rest area
+Kluane Ranges west of Haines Junction - same peaks visible in the

 The sun continued to poke through now and then.